onqtam/headjack/src/organizing_information.md

 linked knowledge database
 libraries & debate maps
-libraries - concepts can be linked to different multimedia expressions - resources that describe it debate maps are the onthological structure of the debate - aimed at deliberation
+libraries - concepts can be linked to different multimedia expressions - resources that describe it debate maps are the ontological structure of the debate - aimed at deliberation

 what if wikipedia-like "pages" were sitting on top of debate maps, highlighting an editorialized take and perhaps generated/summarized by an LLM?
 And what if people could choose the editorialization?